 What is it about?

-The European Commission's support to the audiovisual sector is designed to increase levels of media literacy across Europe, as well as support the digital distribution of audiovisual works.
+European Commission support for the audiovisual sector is designed to increase levels of media literacy and support the digital distribution of audiovisual works.

 Why is it needed?

-The changing pace of technology has created a variety of opportunities in the audiovisual sector, as well as some challenges.
-Two of the more major challenges are:
+The changing pace of technology has created a number of variety of opportunities, as well as challenges, especially:

 - A lack of digitial skills, impeding the ability of potential audiences to access audiovisual works;